CS Logo ESPCOR Logo

 Location

-The conference will be held at The Jack Williamson Liberal Arts building, ENMU in Portales, NM.
+The conference will be held at The Jack Williamson Liberal Arts and the College of Business buildings (see Schedule), ENMU in Portales, NM.

 Below is an interactive map for directions.